 Below are links that may be of interest.

 I have long had an interest in evidence and evidence-based practice.
 The value of evidence has been of interest for me for two reasons.
-First, in an off-and-on role as a reporter for various publications, I have learned the value of evidence, as it is practised in traditional print journalism.
+First, as a reporter, I have learned the value of evidence, as it is practised in traditional print journalism.

 Secondly, I’ve had the need to rewire my brain for the everyday task of speech production, as I’ve explained elsewhere at this website and elsewhere on the internet.
 That need led me to an understanding of the value of evidence-based practice in science, medicine, social theory, and in speech pathology.

 I am also aware, again, through practical, lived experience, of realms of experience where the frame of reference, or way of seeing, takes precedence over evidence.
 Under frames of this nature, evidence is either ignored, or evidence that cannot be ignored is inserted into a system of thought, into an orientation toward reality, where the salience of the evidence is irrelevant.